axondeepseg/axondeepseg/docs/source/documentation.rst

 Miniconda
 ---------
-Starting with versions 3.2+, AxonDeepSeg is only supported using Python 3.7.x.
+Starting with version 3.1, AxonDeepSeg is only supported using Python 3.7.x.
 Although your system may already have a Python environment installed, we strongly recommend that AxonDeepSeg be used with `Miniconda <https://conda.io/docs/glossary.html#miniconda-glossary>`_, which is a lightweight version version of the `Anaconda distribution <https://www.anaconda.com/distribution/>`_.
 Miniconda is typically used to create virtual Python environments, which provides a separation of installation dependencies between different Python projects.
 Although